sciapponi/sciapponi/README.md

-Hi, I'm Stefano, I'm currently an AI Master's student. <br>
+Hi, I'm Stefano, I'm currently an TinyML Phd student. <br>
-This account is mainly used as a protfolio for school projects so you won't find anything truly fancy here.
+This account is mainly used as a protfolio for projects so you won't find anything truly fancy here.
 <br>Have a nice day!

 <!---